jubishop/tony/README.md

 ## Rendering (Slim)

-`Tony` provides support for [Slim](http://slim-lang.com), but, like all parts of `Tony`, it is a standalone utility and you could easily incorporate your own rendering class instead (and `include Tony::AssetTagHelper`).
+`Tony` provides support for [Slim](http://slim-lang.com), but, like all parts of `Tony`, it is a standalone utility and you could easily incorporate your own rendering class instead.
+You can `include Tony::AssetTagHelper` and `include Tony::ContentFor` to incorporate much of the same functionality.

 ### Tony::Slim